ajit432/p-3-Ajit-Portfolio-React/README.md

-# Nitish Kumar - Portfolio Website
+# Ajit Kumar - Portfolio Website

 A modern, responsive personal portfolio website showcasing the work and expertise of Nitish Kumar, a Software Developer with 1.5 years of experience.